Infinitas-Plugins/InfinitasPiwik/Doc/en/configuration.md

 This is the time that will be sent as the cache header.
 The default is `1 week` when debug is disabled.
 If debug is enabled the cache will be set to `-1 day`, in other words already expired.

+##### track\_admin

+By default this option is set to false and will not track admin usage.
+Setting to true will allow admin tracking.

 #### Reporting

 ##### report.site\_id